Species-led visitor moments

 Outdoor documentation

-For winter attendance, zoo Christmas lights, school holiday events, or weekend night programs, the display needs to work with outdoor conditions, visitor safety, local installation teams, and the venue's operating schedule.
+For winter attendance, zoo Christmas lights, school holiday events, or weekend night programs, the zoo lantern festival needs to work with outdoor conditions, visitor safety, local installation teams, and the venue's operating schedule.
+For professional venue context, see the Association of Zoos & Aquariums accreditation resource.

 Confirm outdoor exposure, drainage, power points, operating hours, visitor distance, maintenance routes, and whether IP-rated electrical options are required.